There are 15 community foundations in Maryland.

 Community foundations are permanent sources of philanthropic dollars; they specialize in building civic endowments to serve their regions' changing needs.

-Community foundations serving Maryland hold a total of more than $870 million in philanthropic assets, and distributed about $139 million in grants this past year to nonprofit organizations in their communities, addressing a wide range of issues, from education to aging, from arts to the environment.
+Community foundations serving Maryland hold a total of nearly $900 million in philanthropic assets, and distributed just over $120 million in grants this past year to nonprofit organizations in their communities, addressing a wide range of issues, from education to aging, from arts to the environment.